mdtanker/polartoolkit/README.md

 ### Conda / Mamba

-The easiest way to install this package and it's dependencies is with conda or mamba into a new virtual environment:
+The easiest way to install this package and its dependencies is with conda or mamba into a new virtual environment:

 ```